tomilia/Inventory_Project/README.md

 ### CSV Uploading Mechanism and sample data
 * The csv data are uploaded to the Web App via UI
   * Sample data are presented namely "data.csv" (for Product Details) and "product_quantity.csv" (for Product Quantity)
-  * Assume no repeating data will be uploading in one csv, otherwise the latter will be ignored.
+  * Assume no repeating product code  will be appeared in same csv, otherwise the latter will be ignored.
 * "data.csv" accepts rows from 3 columns namely "Code","Name" & "Weight".
 * "product_quantity.csv" accepts rows from 3 columns namely "Code","Amount" & "Location".